 Writing Minor: The writing minor allows students to develop their skills in all kinds of writing: fiction, poetry, news, drama, non-fiction, and professional writing.

 In partnership with students in the Art Department, English students publish the Flintlock, an annual journal of the visual and literary arts.

-Students may submit work to the Flintlock at the following link: https://nebrwesleyan.submittable.com/submit
+Students may submit work through the Flintlock online submission manager.

 The Reveille is Nebraska Wesleyan's student newspaper.
 The Reveille is published eight times each semester by and for the students of Nebraska Wesleyan University.
 The Reveille accepts letters and guest columns as well as paid advertising.
 The newspaper is intended to accurately and fairly inform its readers of items of importance and interest to the Nebraska Wesleyan community.

 Nebraska Wesleyan has a campus internet-radio station, known as "The Pack".
 Students can volunteer to host air-shifts featuring music, talk or sports formats that can be heard world-wide through the "Tune In" app.
 "The Pack" is student-radio by and for the NWU community.
 More information can be found at www.nwuradio.com.

 English majors are well prepared for jobs in marketing, public relations, writing, editing, non-profit administration, teaching, and business.
 Many of our graduates also pursue professional degrees in law, journalism or teaching.